A robust methodology for long-term sustainability evaluation of Machine Learning models: Experimental setup

-\begin{itemize} \item Ensemble models all use Java backend implementations (\textit{Weka} for batch, \textit{MOA} for streaming).
-Neural network models all use PyTorch implementations with no use of GPU except for the ResNet-MLP pipeline on QMNIST (due to to the unassimilable cost of running the batch algorithm on CPU alone). \item All MLPs feature two hidden layers with 32 and 16 neurons, and inter-layer ReLu activations.
+\item Ensemble models all use Java backend implementations (\textit{Weka} for batch, \textit{MOA} for streaming).
+Neural network models all use PyTorch implementations with no use of GPU, except for the ResNet-MLP pipeline on QMNIST (due to the unaffordable cost of running the batch algorithm on CPU alone).

+\item All MLPs feature two hidden layers with 32 and 16 neurons, and inter-layer ReLu activations.
 CNNs use two convolution layers of sizes 8x8 and 4x4, with inter-layer batch normalization and max-pooling.
-All NN's employ learning rate $10^{-3}$ and batch approaches utilize batch sizes of $2^{10}$ and early stopping with patience $p=3$ and $\Delta=10^{-4}$. \item All ensemble models employ the default hyperparameters of their respective libraries (ensuring that, for any given model, common hyperparameters are set identically for their batch and streaming equivalent algorithms). \item All experiments were run on a dedicated machine with Windows 10 OS, 32GB RAM, NVIDIA 2060 RTX GPU and an Intel i7-10700 CPU. \item Measurements of $CO_2$ emissions were taken employing the \textit{CodeCarbon} library with all logging disabled and modifications to minimize the computational cost of executing the measurements.
-Emissions region was set to Spain, meaning that the final measurements were reduced approximately 5-fold compared to the real ones due to the percentage of clean energy generated in that country \end{itemize}
+All NN's employ learning rate $10^{-3}$ and batch approaches utilize batch sizes of $2^{10}$ and early stopping with patience $p=3$ and $\Delta=10^{-4}$. \item All non-NN models employ the default hyperparameters of their respective libraries (ensuring that, for any given model, common hyperparameters are set identically for their batch and streaming equivalent algorithms).
+Given the number of datasets and models considered, we refer readers to the official GitHub repository of the project for a comprehensive inspection of model hyperparameters.\footnotemark{} \item All experiments were run on a dedicated machine with Windows 10 OS, 32GB RAM, NVIDIA 2060 RTX GPU and an Intel i7-10700 CPU.